-If you don’t know what your clients are looking for, how can you best serve them?
+If you don’t know what your coaching clients are looking for, how can you best secure a steady stream of work?

 Establishing your product, market/niche, and purpose is crucial for the success and growth of your coaching business.

 If you’re clear on your service (product) and are steadfast in your purpose (being a coach), but you don’t understand your clients (market/niche) and what they’re looking for, then it will be tough to grow your coaching business.

 Clients are the bread and butter of a coach’s work.

 If we don’t know what our clients are looking for, we can’t offer them anything – we can’t help them in any way.

 At least, that is what we teach our beautiful life-changing life coaches in our Apple Tree Business Coach essentials self-study course.

 So what are your clients looking for in a coach and a coaching service?